Glombas/Portfolio/Case study 1/Workflow.md

 ## I decided to ask myself and answer the following questions:

-### 1. How many meals does each restaurant offer in total?
+### 1. How many options does each restaurant offer in total?
 ### 2. What is the average amount of calories per meal in each restaurant and in all restaurants altogether?
-### 3. Upon establishing the average calories, which restaurant contains the highest amount of meals with calories amount > average?
+### 3. Upon establishing the average calories, which restaurant contains the highest amount of meals with calories amount > average across restaurants?
-### 4. When selecting 5 top meals with the highest calories and the top 5 meals with the lowest calories, do the top 5 come from the same restaurant?
+### 4. When selecting 5 top meals with the highest calories, do the top 5 come from the same restaurant?
 ### 5. How much sodium to these meals contain?
 Do these top 5 meals contain higher amount of sodium than recommended daily dose?
 (2.3 g) How many meals in all restaurants exceed this amount 2x, 4x, 8x?

 These questions will all be answered using _Excel/Google Sheets_ and visualised in a _Tableau_ dashboard. [link](url)